mozilla/bigquery-etl/docs/cookbooks/creating_a_derived_dataset.md

 - Generate the template files `metadata.yaml` and `query.sql` representing the query to build the dataset in `sql/moz-fx-data-shared-prod/org_mozilla_mozregression_derived/mozregression_aggregates_v1`
 - Generate a "view" of the dataset in `sql/moz-fx-data-shared-prod/org_mozilla_mozregression/mozregression_aggregates`.
 - Add the scheduling information in the metadata, required to create a task in Airflow DAG `bqetl_internal_tooling`.
-Two more options are available for the DAG:
+  - When the dag name is not given, the query is scheduled by default in DAG `bqetl_default`.
-  `--no-schedule` for queries that run once or that should be scheduled at a later time.
+  - When the option `--no-schedule` is used, queries are not schedule.
+This option is available for queries that run once or should be scheduled at a later time.
 The query can be manually scheduled at a later time.
-  `--use_default_dag` for queries that don't belong to a specific DAG, don't require the creation of a new DAG or have a very low business impact, therefore require the lowest service level.

 We generate the view to have a stable interface, while allowing the dataset backend to evolve over time.
 Views are automatically published to the `mozdata` project.